-How to spend 1 day in Johannesburg
+How to Spend 1 Day in Johannesburg

 How to get around Johannesburg

 If you get lost looking for an isolated hotel in the countryside or if you need an Uber in a pinch, you’ll be glad you have the option.

 Things to keep in mind:

-Get your South African SIM at the Vodacom storefront at the airport (I don’t believe it’s possible anymore for tourists to get one elsewhere, even with a passport).
+- Get your South African SIM at the Vodacom storefront at the airport (I don’t believe it’s possible anymore for tourists to get one elsewhere, even with a passport).
 Check their airport locations here.

-WiFi is available in banks, malls and fast food restaurants.
+- WiFi is available in banks, malls, and fast-food restaurants.
 When possible, just hop in and mooch off their connection to preserve your precious data.

 Morning Soweto Bike Tour

 The tour took four hours and ended with a delicious lunch so it was an excellent way to spend the first half of our day.

 Township tours, Should you do it?